 Tommy and his family lived on my street for a short time and in my old neighborhood.
 Tommy’s mother and uncles were all close friends of my mother and my family.
 I have been friends with his sisters Karen and Brenda since childhood and we are still close.
 I can not imagine what it must have been like for his mother to be in the house during this, or his family to have gone through this with him.
 Tommy’s family are good people and I know that they felt terrible for his children and have expressed their deepest regrets and sympathies to the family of his then estranged wife Tamara Shaikh.
 This was not the little boy that I knew.
 This was a man who had let drugs and depression take over his life and for whom help from the system would come too late and too late meant a person would die.

-Having said this I must say that his family and friends must stand by him and try to look beyond this horrible tragedy and give him something to live for and a safe harbor from the stormy times that are definitely ahead for this young man; a man once considered a neighborhood hero, now considered just a hood.
+Having said this I must say that his family and friends must stand by him and try to look beyond this tragedy and give him something to live for and a safe harbor from the stormy times that are ahead for this young man; a man once considered a neighborhood hero, now considered just a hood.
 I do not know what is to become of him, or if some sort of normalcy will ever come back into his life, but he must try to find that place and everyone must try to let him.

 Tommy Kane was a victim too.
 Tommy Kane was a victim of a society that does little to protect women from abusive men and does nothing to ensure that they get the help they need.
 This was not the first time Tommy had hit a woman it was just the time that the police and the courts had no choice but to do something about it.
 Maybe if they had done their job the first time around this young lady would still be alive today and her children and family would not be suffering now with her loss of life.

 Football used Tommy and then spit him out when he got injured leaving him bitter, and depressed.
-Yes he got a settlement, but not without fighting for it and fighting for your money costs and often the fights leaves the athlete feeling betrayed and wanting to strike out at something, or someone.
+Yes, he got a settlement, but not without fighting for it and fighting for your money costs and often the fights leaves the athlete feeling betrayed and wanting to strike out at something, or someone.
 If he cannot vent in the game the athlete vents elsewhere and without proper professional help ends up where Tommy Kane is for one crime or another.

 The money is nice for these athletes, but they are often mishandled, misrepresented and flat-out robbed.
 The human leaches cling to them sucking them dry and are a constant irritant like biting gnats, or mosquitoes.
-I say to all of the afore mentioned, that you are as guilty as he is for the death of this young lady.
-When they have to leave the sport they love they are often depressed and at a loss for what to do with their lives.
+I say to all the afore-mentioned, that you are as guilty as he is for the death of this young lady.
+When they must leave the sport, they love they are often depressed and at a loss for what to do with their lives.
 They miss the attention, the adulation and the roar of the crowd.
 This often has them looking for what they need in the wrong places.
 Hookers, drugs, and the party life style often lead to the break up of their marriages resulting in a further drop into depression and paranoia.
-Tommy Kane was definitely looking for love in all of the wrong places and like all who do drugs he was headed for the big fall.
+Tommy Kane was looking for love in all the wrong places and like all who do drugs he was headed for the big fall.
 You that used him and sold him drugs and did them with him know who you are and so do I. You all probably attended the funeral thinking yourself not guilty, but you are so wrong.
 When you look in Tamara’s children’s faces and her sister’s face think of your part in this tragedy and hang your heads low and know you are not without guilt.

 I weep inside for the loss of a life that could have been so much; the young woman who had so much to live for so much to give.
 I weep inside for the children who will no longer have the love or support of their mother as they grow up and go through life’s trials and tribulations.
-I also weep inside for Tommy Kane who will one day have to face his children, family and friends and also those who wish him ill; the future for Tommy Kane will not be an easy one.
+I also weep inside for Tommy Kane who will one day have to face his children, family and friends and those who wish him ill; the future for Tommy Kane will not be an easy one.
 I weep inside for all that could have been and will now never be because of alcohol and drugs and the violence that they cause; a government, a legal system and the police that are unable and unwilling to do their jobs.